Adroiti/docs-for-code-review-tools/tfsec/aws-dynamodb-enable-recovery.md

-Pattern: Point in time recovery should be enabled to protect DynamoDB table
+Pattern: Missing use of point in time recovery for AWS DynamoDB

 Issue: -

 ## Description

-DynamoDB tables should be protected against accidently or malicious write/delete actions by ensuring that there is adaquate protection.
+DynamoDB tables should be protected against accidentally or malicious write/delete actions by ensuring that there is adequate protection.
 By enabling point-in-time-recovery you can restore to a known point in the event of loss of data.

 **Resolution**: Enable point in time recovery.